aksamoei/code-challenge-week-1/README.md

 #### Installation Steps
 1. Clone the repository.
 2. cd to the local repo (in the terminal(Ubuntu)).
-3. Run the command "code gradeCalculator" to open the grade calculator in VS code.
+3. Run the command `code speedDetector.js` to open the Speed Detector in VS code.
 4. Copy the code in VS code by using the keyboard shortcuts `Ctrl A` followed by `Ctrl C`.
 For mac users use `Cmd + A` followed by `Cmd + C`
 5. In the terminal run `explorer.exe` to open Chrome.
 Linux users can run google-chrome.
 6. Open Chrome's console using the keyboard shortcut `Ctrl + shift + J`.
 Mac users can use `Cmd + option + J`.